5 Tips For A Better Stream Beyond Hardware and Software

 2. Build an Online Identity

 - When you’re an online personality and streaming on Twitch, it’s important to think of the brand you’re trying to create.
 There are thousands of people that also stream, so think of the thing that sets you apart from the rest and create a brand around it.
 You can think of the gaming logo or Twitch profile picture you want to be known for, it can include your channel’s name and a mascot that people will identify as being part of your brand.
+Part of this branding can also be a banner for your Twitch channel like Day9 has on his.

 - Don’t forget your other social channels as a place where people can find you online when you’re not live on Twitch.
 If you do this correctly you just might find followers on Twitter, Instagram, and Facebook that translate to viewers on your channel.